ausdfrost/data_anonymization_for_crisis_response/README.md

 # CAHOOTS Crisis Response Data Anonymization

-A project by Aussie Frost.
+A project by Aussie Frost for the DSCI 410 Applied Data Science for Social Justice course led by Professor Rori Rohlfs.

 Started on 4/15/2024.
 Presented on 6/7/2024.
 Completed on 6/10/2024.